 I can’t say that Monday Swimwear has the most outstanding quality for a high-end swimwear brand, but it makes up for it in fit and through the brand’s commitment to simply flattering styles.

-The brand is of average quality and while I wish I could say I wouldn’t order again, Monday Swimwear’s dramatically elegant styles and eye-catching textiles will definitely pull me in again.
+The brand is of average quality, and while I wish I could say I wouldn’t keep ordering, Monday Swimwear’s dramatically elegant styles and eye-catching textiles will definitely pull me in again.

 When they do, I won’t be mad.